 Why Oregon Safe Routes to School

-Only one generation ago, children routinely walked and rolled to school but today, fewer children walk or roll and guardians are driving more.
-The U.S. Department of Health and Human Services recommends that children and adolescents get at minimum, one hour of physical activity each day.
-Safe Routes to Schools projects encourage biking and rolling, which can incorporate regular activity children need into their everyday lives.
+Only one generation ago, children routinely walked and rolled to school.
+Today, fewer children walk or roll and guardians are driving more.
+The US Department of Health and Human Services recommends that children and adolescents get at minimum, one hour of physical activity each day.
+Safe Routes to Schools projects encourage walking, biking, and rolling, which can incorporate the activity children need into their everyday lives.

 Less Traffic Congestion

 Reducing the number of private vehicles commuting to school can reduce morning traffic around the school.
 Less traffic congestion also improves conditions for pedestrians and bicyclists, and creates a positive cycle—as the community sees more people walking and rolling, more people feel comfortable walking and rolling.

 The common goal of improving conditions for walking and bicycling brings families, neighbors, school officials, and community leaders together.
 The sense of community also builds as children and parents develop walking and bicycling buddies and chat with neighbors on the sidewalk or path.

 Communities with higher rates of walking and rolling tend to have lower crash rates for all travel modes.
 One reason may be that motorists drive more cautiously when they expect to encounter walkers and bicyclists.
 More walkers and bicyclists can also improve personal security by providing more “eyes on the street.”